Range.Find method (Excel)

 Finds specific information in a range.

-Find( What, After, LookIn, LookAt, SearchOrder, SearchDirection, MatchCase, MatchByte, SearchFormat )
+expression.Find (What, After, LookIn, LookAt, SearchOrder, SearchDirection, MatchCase, MatchByte, SearchFormat)

 expression A variable that represents a Range object.